 3.Elemis Japanese Camellia Oil

-I used Elemis Japanese Camellia Oil during my first pregnancy, loved it and have continued to use it throughout my second pregnancy.
-It is a scentless, natural oil that I use religiously every day and swear by for preventing stretch marks.
-It is a little on the pricy side at £35 a bottle which I’ve worked out lasts around 3 months, but is well worth it.
+I used Elemis Japanese Camellia Oil during my first pregnancy, loved it and continued to use it throughout my second pregnancy.
+It is a scentless, natural oil that I used religiously every day and swore by for preventing stretch marks.
+It is a little on the pricy side at £35 a bottle which lasts around 3 months, but is well worth it.
 If there was only one thing out of everything on this list that I would recommend buying, it would be this!

 During my first pregnancy I was lucky enough to be able to fit in my regular jeans pretty much until the end of my pregnancy.
-My second pregnancy has been a completely different story.
-I’m much bigger this time round and I’ve felt it the most in my clothes.
-Given my love for jeans, it made sense to invest in a pair of maternity jeans, and after shopping around online (because no one seems to stock maternity wear in store anymore!)
+My second pregnancy was a completely different story.
+I was much bigger and felt it the most in my clothes.
+Given my love for jeans it made sense to invest in a pair of maternity jeans, and after shopping around online (because no one seems to stock maternity wear in store anymore!)
 I found these black Topshop ones which I loved because they are so on trend.
 They are super comfortable, fit and wash really well.
 Topshop have a great selection of maternity jeans so I’ll definitely be picking up one more pair for maternity leave which starts in a few weeks time as I can see I’ll probably be living in jeans an T’s until the end.

 A birthing ball was again one of the things that I used during my first pregnancy and found really useful towards the end of pregnancy.
 Unfortunately we lost a few bits for my birthing ball when we moved house last Spring so I had to buy another one which was annoying, although I know it’ll be worth the investment.
 I’ve got to the stage of pregnancy where I find it quite hard to find a comfortable sitting position, and sitting on a birthing ball seems to be the only thing that helps.
 It’ll also be great for using when I get Braxton Hicks which I get occasionally at the moment, and obviously early labour too, eek!